 Hiking Heart Creek Trail with Kids

-The Heart Creek hike is one of the best kid-friendly hikes in Kananaskis.
+The Heart Creek hike is not only one of the top things to do in Canmore with kids, but it’s one of the best kid-friendly hikes in Kananaskis.
 As you can see from the pictures, we’ve been hiking Heart Creek with our kids for many years.
 If you visit Heart Creek Trail on a weekend during hiking season, you’ll quickly see from the over-full parking lot that this is one of the most popular family hikes in Kananaskis.

 In addition to the kid-friendly Heart Creek bridges, the stream is gentle enough that kids can play in or near the water (with adult supervision, of course).
 There’s plenty of rocks along the shore to throw into the water and/or build inukshuks with.
 The forest also holds lots of fun activities for kids Lots of rocks and fallen logs for kids to climb on.